thekopiman/REUNET/README.md

 # Training

-Due to the amount number of ways to conduct Transfer Learning, having a blanket template for training in this case is impractical.
+Due to the multitude of ways to conduct Transfer Learning, having a blanket template for training in this case is impractical.
 As such, I will briefly outline 3 main steps for Training - DataLoader, Model Load and Train Model.

 ## DataLoader